MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/static-web-app-graphql/introduction.md

 :::image type="content" source="../../../../media/how-to-database-graphql/architectural-overview.png" alt-text="Architectural image of graphQL client and server in Azure.":::

-The React client constructs a graphQL query using the Apollo client package and calls the API to retrieve the data.
-The API uses the Apollo server to resolve the graphQL query and pass the information to a SQL query.
-The SQL query is sent to the Cosmos DB and returns the SQL results.
-The graphQL resolver returns the results in a well-formatted graphQL data object.
+The React client constructs a GraphQL query using a GraphQL client package (we'll be using Apollo) and calls the API to retrieve the data.
+Using a GraphQL server (we'll be using the Apollo server implementation) the GraphQL query is converted into resolver calls which we can use to pass the information to a Cosmos DB SQL query.
+The SQL query is sent to Cosmos DB and returns the data requested.
+The GraphQL resolver returns the results in a well-formatted GraphQL data object.

-The React client and API are hosted in an Azure Static web app.
+The React client and API are hosted in an Azure Static Web Apps.
 The data is stored in a Cosmos DB SQL database.

 ## Next steps

 * Learn the basic concepts of [GraphQL](graphql-basics.md) for this article series.
 * Use the sample application in your [local development environment](local-development.md)